 Completed paper applications must be received by Headmaster eight business days ahead of test day or express charges will occur.
 Business days exclude holidays, Saturdays and Sundays.

-The nursing assistant exam has two parts, a written section and a skills evaluation.
+Test Content: The nursing assistant exam has two parts, a written section and a skills evaluation.
 Both parts must be passed to be listed on the Nevada Nurse Aide Registry.
 The written section is 75 questions in length.
 You will have 90 minutes to complete the exam.

 The written exam covers the following topics: